Last updated: March 2026

 Tell Us About the Violations

 What did the city flag?
 Unpermitted work?
 Open permits?
 Safety violations?
-We've dealt with every type across all 67 Florida counties.
+Start with the notice, case number, permit number, or municipal lien search if you have it.

 We Review and Visit